Smoothed Differential Privacy: Smoothed DP as a Measure of Privacy

 The second group consists of machine learning algorithms based on randomly-sampled training data, such as cross-validation.
 The (random) selection of the training data corresponds to {\SHa}.
 Notice that many training algorithms are essentially based on the histogram of the training data (instead of the ordering of data points).
 Therefore, overall the training procedure can be viewed as {\SHa} plus a post-processing function (the learning algorithm).
 Consequently, the smoothed DP of {\SHa} can be used to upper bound the smoothed DP of such procedures.

-The third group consists of SGD of DNNs with gradient quantization~\citep{zhu2020towards, banner2018scalable}, where the gradients are rounded to 8-bit in order to accelerate the training and inference of DNNs.
-The smoothed DP of {\SHa} can be used to bound the privacy leakage in each SGD step of the DNN, where a batch (subset of the training set) is firstly sampled and the gradient is the average of the gradients of the sampled data.
+The third group consists of SGD of NNs with gradient quantization~\citep{zhu2020towards, banner2018scalable}, where the gradients are rounded to 8-bit in order to accelerate the training and/or the inference of NNs.
+The smoothed DP of {\SHa} can be used to bound the privacy leakage in each SGD step of the NN, where a batch (a subset of the training set) is firstly sampled and the gradient is the average of the gradients of the sampled data.

-\textbf{DP vs.~Smoothed DP for {\SHa}.} We are ready to present the main theorem of this paper, which indicates that {\SHa} is very private under some mild assumptions.
-We say distribution $\pi$ is \emph{strictly positive}, if there exists a positive constant $c$ such that $\pi(\data) \geq c$ for any $\data$ in the support of $\pi$.
-A set of distributions $\Pi$ is \emph{strictly positive} is there exists a positive constant $c$ such that every $\pi\in\Pi$ is strictly positive (by $c$).
-The strictly positive assumption is often considered mild in \emph{elections}~\citep{Xia2020:The-Smoothed} and \emph{discrete machine learning}~\citep{laird1994discrete}, even though it may not holds for every step of SGD.
+\textbf{DP vs.~Smoothed DP for {\SHa}.} We are ready to present the main theorem of this paper, which indicates that {\SHa} is private under some mild assumptions.
+We say distribution $\pi$ is $f$-\emph{strictly positive} if there exists a positive function $f(\nagent,\nalt)$ such that $\pi(\data) \geq f(\nagent,\nalt)$ for any $\data$ in the support of $\pi$.
+A set of distributions $\Pi$ is $f$-\emph{strictly positive} if there exists a positive function $f(\nagent,\nalt)$ such that every $\pi\in\Pi$ is $f$-strictly positive.
+The $f$-strictly positive assumption is often considered mild in \emph{elections}~\citep{Xia2020:The-Smoothed} and \emph{discrete machine learning}~\citep{laird1994discrete} when $f(m,n) = O(1)$.
+All following discussions in this section assume $m$ to be a constant.
+Note that constants are omitted when analyzing asymptotic manner (\emph{e.g.}, as a multiple within $O(\cdot)$, $\Theta(\cdot)$, or $\omega(\cdot)$).